LaubPlusCo/docker-solr-ssl/README.md

 ## Use with Sitecore Installation Framework

-To use the SOLR container with the Sitecore Installation Framework 1.2.0 some minor changes has to be made in the default configuration files.
+To use the SOLR container with the Sitecore Installation Frameworksome minor changes has to be made in the default configuration files.

 - sitecore-solr.json
 - xconnect-solr.json